ChinaJL/linux-share/README.md

-Chinese ....but I can't use it because most people here  don't understand it ....and it is so difficult that better not to try..
+I could write Chinese ....but I can't use it because most people here  don't understand it ....and it is so difficult that better not to try..